infomap module¶

 See also

-state_nodes (iterable of tuples) – Iterable of tuples of the form (state_id, node_id)
+state_nodes (iterable of tuples or dict of int: int) – Iterable of tuples of the form

 start_id (int) – The node id where the second node type starts.